kctrey/wxcadm/README.md

 ## Logging
 By default, the module logs to ```wxcadm.log```.
 At the moment, the logs just show the various methods that are invoked for API calls to the Webex API.

+## Data Structure Note
+At the moment, the module works in two ways.
+In one way, it populates attributes based on the data from Webex.
+In another, it stores the JSON representation directly from Webex.
+The latter is very handy for pushing data back to Webex, but it requires some knowledge of the API structure, and doesn't abstract it well.
+Not to mention that the Webex API doesn't do anything in a standard way.

+The purpose of this module is to simplify that so the user doesn't have to have detailed knowledge of the Webex API, so we are faced with a decision: keep the flexibility provided by the raw data or simplify it, at the cost of compatibility when the Webex API is changed.

+My goal is to find a happy medium, where the attributes get populated dynamically, but I feel that it is going to be a heavy lift, changing the structure of all of the classes and building a lot of "helper" functions to convert between the two.
+Stay tuned...